Tezsure/Tezster-CLI/README.md

 tezster --help
 ```

-Now you can run all the tezster commands.
+Congratulations, you are all set to use Tezster-CLI commands.
 For usage guidance follow our [documentation page](https://docs.tezster.tech/tezster-cli#local-node-setup).

 ## NPM Package